 Arbitration

-Matthew has experience of arbitrations conducted under ICC, UNCITRAL, SIAC, SCC, LMAA, GAFTA, HKIAC, CMAC and DIFC-LCIA rules, as well as of arbitration-related court proceedings.
+Ranked as a Rising Star in international arbitration by the Legal 500, Matthew has substantial experience of arbitrations conducted under ICC, UNCITRAL, SIAC, SCC, LMAA, GAFTA, HKIAC, CMAC and DIFC-LCIA rules, as well as of arbitration-related court proceedings.
 His recent experience includes the following:

-- B v J; B v C: representing two Peruvian entities of a global seafood and fishing enterprise in a US$14 million LMAA arbitration in London involving allegations of fraud and sham in the context of a ship sale agreement, and an associated c.$31 million CMAC arbitration in the PRC involving related guarantee and indemnity claims (respectively with Duncan Matthews QC and Michael Ashcroft QC).
+- B v J; B v C (2021-23): Represented two Peruvian entities of a global seafood and fishing enterprise in a US$14 million LMAA arbitration involving allegations of fraud and sham in the context of a ship sale agreement, and an associated US$40 million CMAC arbitration in the PRC involving related guarantee claims (respectively with Duncan Matthews KC and Michael Ashcroft KC).

-- J v T (2021-22): acting as sole counsel for a Chinese SOE in a 7-figure HKIAC arbitration arising from sale and purchase agreements for cargoes of manganese ore, including in a 5-day final hearing held in June 2022.
+- J v T (2021-22): Acted as sole counsel for a Chinese SOE in a seven-figure HKIAC arbitration arising from sale and purchase agreements for manganese ore cargoes, including in a five-day final hearing.

-- E v F (2019-21): acting as Tribunal Secretary in a DIFC-LCIA arbitration involving a shareholder dispute in the tech industry concerning DIFC and KSA entities (to Judith Gill QC, Gary Born and Rupert Reed QC).
+- E v F (2019-21): acting as Tribunal Secretary in a DIFC-LCIA arbitration involving a shareholder dispute in the tech industry concerning DIFC and KSA entities (to Judith Gill KC, Gary Born and Rupert Reed KC).

 - Assisted in a Commercial Court application to enforce a Stockholm arbitral award worth in excess of £100 million against a European state, raising issues as to the impact of Slovak Republic v Achmea BV (Case C-284/16) in the light of Brexit.